USA v Firsov – San Diego, California – Lead Counsel

 USA v Zhukov – Brooklyn, New York – Lead Counsel

 The first of a kind case in the United States involving a digital ad fraud scheme dubbed “Methbot” that allegedly leveraged advertising and malware to compromise computer networks in order to defraud companies out of millions of dollars.
 The existence of the Methbot scheme was initially exposed by Google and WhiteOps in November of 2018.

 USA v Shulaya Enterprise – New York, New York – Co–Counsel

-A major federal Russian organized crime case that is one of the largest prosecuted cases in recent US history.
-There are 33 defendants and many allegations, including murder for hire, drug trafficking, an illegal poker house, defrauding casinos, stealing cases of cigarettes, and stealing 10,000 pounds of chocolate.
+A major federal Russian organized crime case and is one of the largest prosecuted cases in recent US history.
+There were 33 defendants and many allegations, including murder for hire, drug trafficking, an illegal poker house, defrauding casinos, stealing cases of cigarettes, and stealing 10,000 pounds of chocolate.